What is Cloud Elasticity in Cloud Computing?

 Cloud scalability refers to the ability of a system to remain operational and responsive in response to growth and gradual changes in user demand over time.
 As such, scalability tends to be a strategic action that increases or decreases resource consumption on an as-needed basis.
 Cloud scalability is useful for infrastructure or applications that undergo regular or predictable changes in demand—for example, a costume website receiving most of its traffic in October before Halloween.

 Cloud elasticity, on the other hand, refers to the ability of a system to remain operational and responsive during rapid and/or unexpected spikes in user demand.
 Elasticity is a tactical action that ensures uninterrupted access, even during usage peaks.
-Cloud elasticity is a necessity for any infrastructure or applications that may experience sudden bursts in popularity—for example, websites for auctions or concert tickets that have large amounts of traffic in a very short period of time.
+Cloud elasticity in cloud computing is a necessity for any infrastructure or applications that may experience sudden bursts in popularity—for example, websites for auctions or concert tickets that have large amounts of traffic in a very short period of time.

 Cloud Elasticity Use Cases